 Moisturize More.
 Light moisturizers are great for spring and summer, but as the weather changes, so must your routine.
-Choose a moisturizer that is oil-based to create a protective layer over skin, but choose with care.
+Choose a moisturizer that is oil-based to create a protective layer over the skin, but chooses with care.
 Look for oils that won’t clog the pores such as avocado oil, mineral oil, primrose oil or almond oil.
-Lotions with glycerine, sorbitol and alpha-hydroxy that attract moisture to your skin are also good.
-For your entire body, mix a few drops of olive or grape seed oil into bathwater, or try an oatmeal bath to make irritated skin feel better.
+Lotions with glycerine, sorbitol, and alpha-hydroxy that attract moisture to your skin are also good.
+For your entire body, mix a few drops of olive or grapeseed oil into the bathwater, or try an oatmeal bath to make irritated skin feel better.

 Ditch Overly Hot Baths.
 Speaking of baths, soaking in a hot tub may feel great in chilly weather, but your skin won’t thank you.
 The intense heat breaks down lipid barriers leading to a loss of moisture.

 Take Extra Care of Hands and Feet.
 Winter takes a heavier toll on your hands because the skin there is thinner.
 Wear gloves outside and apply moisturizer frequently, especially after washing your hands.
 For very dry hands, apply cream instead of lotion.
 Applying cream right before bed and then wearing cotton gloves is a great way to avoid extreme dryness.

 Similarly, don’t let your feet, especially the heels, turn into a callused and cracked mess.
 Exfoliate and moisturize frequently and don’t forget to wear socks at night to help creams absorb.